trevorfehrman/React-Curriculum/FORMS.md

 This time when we declare `bar` we take all the key/value paris insdie foo (in this case there's only one) and "spread" them out (copy them) insdie a new object literal.
 This gets us the behavior we expected to get in the first place.

 So what does this have to do with React?
 Two things.
 Remember back to the useState module when we talked about React's namesake?
 When the state changes your view layer _reacts_ to the change and updates.
-To get a little more technical, something in our state changes React triggers a rerender of every component that is using that data.
+To get a little more technical, something in our state changes and React triggers a rerender of every component that's using that data.
 If react doesn't think the state has changed, it won't trigger a rerender.
 Remember that our first goal was to keep the username and the password in a single state object instead repeating ourselves with two useStates.
 We might think that we could accomplish that like so:

 ```
 import React, { useState } from 'react';